-- Use only insulated voltage probes, test leads and adapters supplied with the Test Tool, or indicated as suitable for the Fluke 123/124 Test Tool. - Before use, inspect voltage probes, test leads and accessories for mechanical damage and replace when damaged. - Remove all probes, test leads and accessories that are not in use. - Always connect the battery charger first to the ac outlet before connecting it to the Test Tool. - Do not connect the ground wire (Figure 1, item 5) to voltages higher than 42 V peak (30 Vrms) from earth ground. - Do not apply input voltages above the rating of the instrument.
-Use caution when using 1:1 test leads because the probe tip voltage will be directly transmitted to the Test Tool. - Do not use exposed metal BNC or banana plug connectors.
+- Use only insulated voltage probes, test leads and adapters supplied with the Test Tool, or indicated as suitable for the Fluke 123/124 Test Tool. - Before use, inspect voltage probes, test leads and accessories for mechanical damage and replace when damaged. - Remove all probes, test leads and accessories that are not in use.

-- Do not insert metal objects into connectors. - Always use the Test Tool only in the manner specified.
+- Always connect the battery charger first to the ac outlet before connecting it to the Test Tool. - Do not apply input voltages above the rating of the instrument.
+Use caution when using 1:1 test leads because the probe tip voltage will be directly transmitted to the Test Tool. - Do not use exposed metal BNC or banana plug connectors. - Do not insert metal objects into connectors. - Always use the Test Tool only in the manner specified.